MarcBrede/trajectory_prediction/README.md

 ![Two vehicles being guided to their target positions while avoiding one obstacle](./output/example_plots/20.gif)

 ## Acknowledgement
-I would like to thank [Yining Ma](https://github.com/yininghase), as we stared this project together.
+I would like to thank [Yining Ma](https://github.com/yininghase) and Qadeer Khan, as we stared this project together.